git/git.github.io/rev_news/drafts/edition-30.md

 refs, and Shawn summarized a previous attempt by David Turner:

 > David Turner proposed [using LMDB](https://public-inbox.org/git/1455772670-21142-26-git-send-email-dturner@twopensource.com/), as LMDB is lightweight
-> (64k of runtime code) and GPL-compatible license.
+> (64k of runtime code) and is licensed under a GPL-compatible license.
 >
 > A downside of LMDB is its reliance on a single C implementation.
 This
-> makes embedding inside JGit (a popular reimplemenation of Git)
+> makes embedding inside JGit (a popular reimplementation of Git)
 > difficult, and hosting onto virtual storage (for JGit DFS) virtually
 > impossible.
 >
 > A common format that can be supported by all major Git implementations
 > (git-core, JGit, libgit2) is strongly preferred.

-Shawn also referenced a previous proposal, he had worked on:
+Shawn also referenced a previous proposal he had worked on:

 > [JGit Ketch](https://dev.eclipse.org/mhonarc/lists/jgit-dev/msg03073.html) proposed [RefTree](https://public-inbox.org/git/CAJo=hJvnAPNAdDcAAwAvU9C4RVeQdoS3Ev9WTguHx4fD0V_nOg@mail.gmail.com/), an encoding of
 > references inside Git tree objects stored as part of the repository's